Loading...

 I would now like you to describe the distribution of piped water customer coverage in Jakarta.

-Alex has said he's going to make sure that he uses evidence from the map to describe what errors have good and bad access to piped water.
+Alex has said he's going to make sure that he uses evidence from the map to describe what areas have good and bad access to piped water.

-Pause the video here was to attempt this task and press play when you're ready to continue.
+Pause the video here whilst you attempt this task and press Play when you're ready to continue.

 Excellent.